gabrielmulligan/fishersirisdataset/README.md

 This repository consists of my analysis of the Fisher's Iris Dataset as specified in the 2019 Project [Link to Project Detail PDF ](https://github.com/ianmcloughlin/project-pands/raw/master/project.pdf)

 # How to download this repository
-1. Logon to GitHub to locate my specific repository dedicated to this Project [My repository for this project on GitHub](https://github.com/gabrielmulligan/fishersirisdataset)
+1. Logon to GitHub to locate my specific repository dedicated to this Project located at this link [My repository for this project on GitHub](https://github.com/gabrielmulligan/fishersirisdataset)
 2. Click the download button.
 3. To run the code, ensure you have Python installed.

-# Fisher's Iris Dataset
+# Analysis of Fisher's Iris Dataset

 ## Introduction
 Fisher's Iris data set is a multivariate data set introduced by Ronald Fisher in 1936, as an example of *linear discriminant analysis* i.e. a method used in statistics to find a linear combination of features that characterizes or separates two or more classes of objects or events.